nodejs/node/doc/api/fs.md

   * `mode` {string|integer} Not supported on Windows. **Default:** `0o777`.
 * Returns: {Promise}

-Asynchronously creates a directory then resolves the `Promise` with no arguments upon success.
+Asynchronously creates a directory then resolves the `Promise` with either no arguments, or the first folder path created if `recursive` is `true`.

 The optional `options` argument can be an integer specifying `mode` (permission and sticky bits), or an object with a `mode` property and a `recursive`